-Israel trade freeze aimed at forcing Gaza truce: Erdogan
+Israel Trade Freeze Aimed At Forcing Gaza Truce: Erdogan

-President Recep Tayyip Erdogan on Friday said Turkey's move to halt trade with Israel was designed to force the country to a ceasefire in Gaza.
+(MENAFN- Gulf Times) President Recep Tayyip Erdogan on Friday said Turkiye's move to halt trade with Israel was designed to force the country to a ceasefire in Gaza.

 The decision, announced on Thursday, is the latest indication of deteriorating relations between the two countries.